Hero banner image featuring Araisa’s colorful quilt-inspired nonprofit branding design for organizations in Canada and the US.

 Stack of nonprofit business cards showcasing Araisa’s quilt-inspired brand identity for organizations in Canada and the US.

-Nonprofit website homepage for Araisa with bold quilt-inspired patterns, designed for organizations across Canada and the US.
+Nonprofit website homepage mockup for Araisa with bold quilt-inspired patterns, designed for organizations across Canada and the US.

 Smartphone mockup of Araisa’s nonprofit website design showing online course content, created for North American organizations.